JoaquinGalang/flutter-pokedex/README.md

 # flutter-pokedex
  A Pokédex mobile application made with Flutter and the pokeapi.
+This application serves as a motivating practice project incorporating APIs in a Flutter app.